Scholten & Baijings on their new sofa, textiles, and exhibition debuting at Salone del Mobile 2017

 ColourForm sounds pretty flexible with various textiles, formations, even coloured wood.

 SS: Yes, completely.
 There are different seating components, and you can choose any fabric, colour, and wood combination you like.
 Consumers these days are very used to personalising products, so of course we wanted the whole system to be versatile.
 That said, you can also opt for our own preferences, the ‘‘designers’ choice’’ range.
 People should have the chance to choose, but we also think it’s important to show how we envisage ColourForm.

 How did your collaboration with Herman Miller begin?

 SS: We started working for Maharam a few years ago, designing fabrics that were then used to give a fresh accent to some of Herman Miller’s classic pieces.
 So, then the question naturally arose, why not do our own furniture for Herman Miller?
 For the past two years, we’ve been working on this series.

 Is there more to come?

 CB: We hope so—we generally enjoy long relationships with our clients and see them as mutual learning processes.
-It’s a great honor for us to work with Herman Miller.
+It’s a great honour for us to work with Herman Miller.
 We appreciate the creative freedom that they give their designers.
 We like to think we’ve already learned from each other.
-For example, we persuaded them to develop new wood colors for ColourForm’s frame, something they wouldn’t normally do.
-Meanwhile, we’ve absorbed some of their knowledge of different markets and consumer behavior.
+For example, we persuaded them to develop new wood colours for ColourForm’s frame, something they wouldn’t normally do.
+Meanwhile, we’ve absorbed some of their knowledge of different markets and consumer behaviour.
 We know there’s lots more we can learn—especially in the area of office expertise.
 Now that’s an area where we’d love to present our vision.